yoavram/Cupertino/draft.md

 @Ram2012 stated that their result represents a departure from the _reduction principle_, but did not explain this departure.
 Moreover, their analysis was limited to low mutation rates as it assumed that the number of mutations per individual per generation is very low.

-Here, we present a general evolutionary model where the rate of variation production can be different for each type of individual.
+Here, we present a general evolutionary model where the rate of variation generation can be different for each type of individual.
 This model generalizes both mutation and migration or dispersal models.
 Our result shows that low fitness individuals should produce more variation then high fitness individuals.